-The DRC will review readmissions applications and decide whether or not to readmit the students.
-Students may only be readmitted during full semesters (fall or spring).
-If readmitted, students will be put on academic probation during their first semester back.
-If not readmitted, students may apply for readmissions for following semesters.
+The DRC will review readmission applications and will decide whether or not to readmit the applicants.
+Applicants may only be readmitted during full semesters (fall or spring).
+If readmitted, students will be placed on Academic Probation in the first semester back.
+If not readmitted, individuals may apply for readmission in the following semesters.